timvisee/vigenere-cipher-simple/README.md

 Yes, this is a brute force attack.
 Implementing some form of statistical analysis on this cipher text would probably perform much better.
-This is however a fairly simple implementation which is awesome.
+This is however a fairly simple implementation which is awesome in it's own way.
 Also, if the assumption of the key and the decrypted text being British English was incorrect, the program wouldn't be able to find the correct key.
 The implementation does successfully find the key however, therefore I didn't implement a more complex solution.

-For a benchmark, see [this](#benchmark) section.
+For a benchmark, see the [benchmark](#benchmark) section below.

-## Performance
-To keep the implementation of this solver as performant as possible, I've done the following things:

-- **Rust:** I've used the Rust programming language as it's amazingly quick for the high-level abstractions and features it provides.
-  This implementation proves that once again :smiley:.
-- **Dictionary:** a dictionary attack is used to minimize the number of brute force attempts.
-- **Concurrency:** all brute force attempts are spread over all available CPU cores.
-- **Lazy:** while brute forcing lazy iterators are used to only shift characters being looked at while searching for a possible solution, instead of shifting the whole ciphertext each attempt.
-- **Limited success checks:** for each decryption attempt only the first 8 words are checked against a provided dictionary, to check for a possible successful key.
-Because of this only a fairly limited selection of the ciphertext is decrypted.
-The dictionary is checked using binary search.
-- **Minimal copying:** the number of memory allocations due to copying is minimized during decryption attempts.
-- **LTO:** link time optimizations are enabled during compilation of release builds.
-- **Vectorization:** code is optimized to allow compiler vectorization as much as possible to fully utilize a CPU core.

 ## Benchmark
 Here is a benchmark for this implementation on the challenge